 Stedman Hanks had two passions in life: stopping the twin evils of liquor and slavery.
 He lived long enough to see one goal through, but not the other.

-Born in 1811, Hanks graduated from Amherst College and Andover Theological Seminary.
-In 1840 when the First Congregational church of Lowell was outgrowing its building a group split off to start a second: John Street Congregational Church.
+Born Sept.
+11, 1811 in Mansfield, Conn., Hanks graduated from Amherst College and Andover Theological Seminary.
+In 1840, when the First Congregational Church of Lowell outgrew its building, a group split off to start a second: John Street Congregational Church.

 The group of founders chose Hanks as their first pastor.
-He was young and dynamic, but he also let his sermons stray away from “pure religion” into social and political issues.
+Though young and dynamic, he let his sermons stray away from “pure religion” into social and political issues.
 And he could be downright caustic when the time called for it.

 He quickly irritated the more conservative members of the church.
-They labelled the church “Texas,” according to Pastor George Johnson, who followed after Hanks.
-It was a reference to the discussions at the time of whether the Republic of Texas was to be allowed to join the union, as it had become a haven for slaveholding southerners and had especially liberal regulation of alcohol.
+They labelled the church “Texas,” according to Pastor George Johnson, who followed Hanks.
+They referred to the discussions at the time of whether the Republic of Texas should join the union.
+It had become a haven for slaveholding southerners and had especially liberal regulation of alcohol.

-A group of 20 churches convened a meeting to discuss whether Hanks should be dismissed, and the deacons of the churches agreed he should go.
+A group of 20 churches convened a meeting to discuss whether Hanks should be dismissed.
+The church deacons agreed he should go.
 But the women of the new church disagreed.
 By a vote of 97 to 13, they supported Hanks and, thus, he stayed in the pulpit.

-Ironically, Hanks was not nearly as radical as other anti-slavery advocates who joined with William Lloyd Garrison in demanding al slaves be immediately freed.
+Ironically, Hanks was not nearly as radical as other anti-slavery advocates who joined with William Lloyd Garrison.
+Garrison’s demand for immediate freedom for all slaves was a minority view.
 Hanks leaned more toward the school that wanted to gradually and peacefully eliminate slavery.

-Once Hanks pulpit was returned to him, he never looked back.
-For 12-and-a-half years he worked to end the two evils of slavery and alcohol.
-Hanks built what was at one time the largest Sunday school in Massachusetts, built a 700-person Cold Water Army of young people who had sworn off alcohol and published a song book for young people to sing promoting virtuous living.
+Once Hanks returned to the pulpit, he never looked back.
+For 12-1/2 years he worked to end the two evils of slavery and alcohol.
+Hanks built what was at one time the largest Sunday school in Massachusetts.
+He also built a 700-person Cold Water Army of young people who had sworn off alcohol.
+Hanks published a song book for young people to sing promoting virtuous living.

 Hanks’ reputation grew to national stature as he travelled on speaking tours.
 In October 1852, he gave up the pulpit and went to work as corresponding secretary for the Boston Seaman’s Friend Society.